gusluchetti/portfolio/content/blog/neovim.md

 <!-- more -->

 Okay, I'll just download a formatting plugin.
-Oh, there's like 4 options wit no discerning qualities, and their README's are lackluster? (mostly on me since I don't understand neovim that well yet, but still).
+Oh, there's like 4 options with no discerning qualities, and their README's are lackluster? (mostly on me since I don't understand neovim that well yet, but still).
 Edit my dotfiles, things are not working.
 Dotfiles were remote, pull them down.
 Okay!
 Formatting done!

 Aaaand I'm sucked right back in.
 Let's redo it all and finally get it this time!!